-The five basic materials for tiles in the kitchen are metal, glass, ceramic, porcelain and stone.
-Here we will give you a synopses of these materials and a rounded view of the tile world vis a vis your kitchen.
+The five basic materials for tiles in the kitchen are metal, glass, ceramic, porcelain, and stone.
+Here we will give you a synopsis of these materials and a rounded view of the tile world vis a vis your kitchen.

 Post your Requirement

-Tiles are tough, durable and easy to clean.
-Be it the floor, the backsplash or the sidewalls, tiles give your kitchen a chic, pleasant and clean look and come in various colors, textures and shapes and will aggrandise you the way you want it.
+Tiles are tough, durable, and easy to clean.
+Be it the floor, the backsplash or the sidewalls, tiles give your kitchen a chic, pleasant and clean look and come in various colors, textures, and shapes and will aggrandize you the way you want it.

-We give you a decided run through on each type and their pros and cons.
+We give you a decided run-through on each type and its pros and cons.
 The first ones we are discussing are the ceramic tiles.

 Ceramic tile flooring can be black and white or grape and vine combinations with deep purple and cream or light brown.
 These are just some examples.